Email Customization Example

 On this page

-The email authenticator's default look and feel will be updated to use magic link branding, with the following presentation.
-When a registered user signs in using the email authenticator, an email will be sent containing a hyperlink, rendered as a button.
+The example customization updates the email authenticator's default look and feel to use magic link branding, with the following presentation.
+When a user signs in with the email authenticator, the user receives an email with a hyperlink rendered as a button.
 The hyperlink's URL contains a short-lived one time token, or nonce.
 The user simply clicks Authenticate me to sign in.

 Branded Email